BRO3886/BRO3886/README.md

 I'm a software dev from Delhi, India. 🇮🇳

-I'm pursuing a Bachelors degree in Computer Science and Engineering from VIT Vellore, batch of '22.
-I'm currently a maintainer and app lead at [@GDGVIT](https://dscv.it/g). 🏫
+I'm pursuing a Bachelors degree in Computer Science and Engineering from VIT Vellore, batch of '22. 🏫

+Currently an intern @groww, and maintainer and app lead at [@GDGVIT](https://dscv.it/g).

 Previously [@nearcast](https://nearcast.com) [@winuall](https://winuall.com) [@oyorooms](https://oyorooms.com). 🌎